QwikDev/qwik/client/event/README.md

 Notice the presence of JSON in `:.` attribute, which contains the component state serialized as JSON.

-When the component is re-hydrated the transient component instance needs to get a private state from `:.`.
+When the component is rehydrated the transient component instance needs to get a private state from `:.`.
 If this is the first-time render, there is no state to dehydrate from, in such a case, the component calls `$newState()` to create a brand new state.

 ```typescript
 export class GreeterComponent extends Component<GreeterProps, GreeterState> {